akshayaky/officialcjunior.github.io/_posts/Binary Bomb Labs/2019-11-3-Binary Bomb Lab- Phase 1 .md

 &nbsp;

 ## Introduction
-So, the 'Bomb Lab' is provided as an object code file and when run, it promts the user to type in 6 strings, in the six phases.
+So, the 'Binary Bomb', made my the nefarious Dr Evil, is provided as an object code file and when run, it promts the user to type in 6 strings, in the six phases.
 If any of these is incorrect, the bomb "**explodes**" and exits gracefully.
 &nbsp;

 One must "**defuse**" the bombs by disassembling and reverse engineering the program to determine what the 6 strings could be.